-Should you prefer to see the Mingan via kayak there are now a couple of choices.
+Should you prefer to see Mingan Archipelago National Park via kayak there are now a couple of choices.
 For a local company check out Noryak Adventures based in Havre-Saint-Pierre.
 Montreal based Chinook Adventure and Quebec City based Quatres Nature are your other two options.

 ***A giant thank you to Guy, Suzie, Parks Canada and Quebec Maritime for hosting my stay.
 I fell in love with this park, just like I thought I would.***